castorini/anserini/docs/regressions-dl19-passage-docTTTTTquery.md

 Note that retrieval metrics are computed to depth 1000 hits per query (as opposed to 100 hits per query for DL19 doc ranking).
 Also, for computing nDCG, remember that we keep qrels of _all_ relevance grades, whereas for other metrics (e.g., MAP), relevance grade 1 is considered not relevant (i.e., use the `-l 2` option in `trec_eval`).
+The experimental results reported here are directly comparable to the results reported in the [track overview paper](https://arxiv.org/abs/2003.07820).

 Note this regression was revamped as part of [#1730](https://github.com/castorini/anserini/issues/1730), but the results did not change.